-It is also not permissible to offer financial inducements or lottery prizes to respondents.
+It is not permissible to deviate from the agreed protocol as set out in this manual, for example by offering financial inducements or lottery prizes to respondents.
 Similarly, we do not recommend translation of questionnaires into other languages within the national survey.
 The terms of the ethical approval do not permit these types of alteration.
-Furthermore, such alterations might mean that the comparability of the survey would be compromised, and such results may not be acceptable for computation of the relevant measures within the Care Quality Commission assessments for that trust.
-If trusts want to make any adjustments to the method or materials set out in this guidance, they will need to seek local research ethics approval, and check with the Co-ordination Centre that the proposed alteration would not compromise comparability.
+Furthermore, such alterations might mean that the comparability of the survey would be compromised, and such results may not be acceptable for computation of the relevant measures within the Care Quality Commission (CQC) assessments for that trust.
+If trusts want to make any adjustments to the method or materials set out in this guidance, they will need to seek local research ethics approval, and check with the Co-ordination Centre that the proposed alteration would not compromise comparability or impact on Research Ethics Committee or Section 251 approvals (see Sections 4 & 5).